Microbial Forensics: Anthrax Letters and Biothreat Attribution

 Last updated:

 On 18 September 2001, letters postmarked from Trenton, New Jersey, began arriving at news media offices in New York and Florida.
-Three weeks later, a second wave of letters addressed to Democratic senators Tom Daschle and Patrick Leahy left the same Trenton post office.
-By early November, 22 people had been infected with anthrax and five had died of inhalation anthrax, including postal workers at the Brentwood mail-processing facility in Washington DC.
-The federal investigation that followed, codenamed Amerithrax, ran for seven years, involved the US Federal Bureau of Investigation, the US Army Medical Research Institute of Infectious Diseases (USAMRIID) at Fort Detrick, Maryland, and dozens of academic microbiologists, and ultimately attributed the attacks to a single scientist working in USAMRIID's anthrax vaccine programme.
-What allowed investigators to reach that conclusion, and to survive intense scientific peer review, was a new forensic discipline built almost entirely during the investigation: microbial forensics.
+Three weeks later, a second wave addressed to senators Tom Daschle and Patrick Leahy left the same post office.
+By early November, 22 people had been infected with anthrax and five had died.
+The Amerithrax investigation, running seven years, built an entirely new forensic discipline that attributed the attacks to a single flask in a specific US Army laboratory through morphotype analysis and whole-genome sequencing.

 The post-Amerithrax decade saw substantial institutional investment in this capacity.
 The US National Bioforensic Analysis Center (NBFAC) was established at Fort Detrick in 2004 as the primary bioforensics reference laboratory for the federal government.
 The UK's Health Security Agency (UKHSA, formerly Public Health England) maintains parallel capability at Porton Down.
 The Institut Pasteur in Paris and the Robert Koch Institut in Berlin hold reference collections and sequencing capacity for bacterial and viral agents relevant to bioterrorism scenarios.
 The COVID-19 pandemic, which required global real-time whole-genome sequencing of SARS-CoV-2 to track variant emergence, demonstrated that the infrastructure for microbial genomics forensics had become a permanent feature of public-health response, not only a counter-terrorism capability.